 - 1001.3.1 A Super-G gate consists of four slalom poles (art.
-680.2.1.2) and two flags. - The gates must be alternately red and blue.
-The gate flags are to be approx. 75 cm wide and approx. 50 cm high.
-They are fastened between the poles so that the lower edge of the flags is approx. 1 m above the snow and should be capable of tearing or breaking away (art.
-690). - The gates must be at least 6 m and at most 8 m wide for open gates and at least 8 m and at most 12 m for vertical gates.
-The gate flags are fastened in such a way so they should tear or break away (art.
-690). - 1001.3.4 The Super-G must be set as follows: (number of direction changes by rounding up or down of the decimals)
+680.2.1.2) and two gate panels. - The gates must be alternately red and blue.
+The gate panels are to be approx. 75 cm wide and approx. 50 cm high.
+They are fastened between the poles so that the lower edge of the panel is approx. 1 m above the snow and should be capable of tearing or breaking away (art.
+690). - The gates must be at least 6 m and at most 8 m wide for open gates and at least 8 m and at most 12 m for vertical gates. - 1001.3.4 The Super-G must be set as follows: (number of direction changes by rounding up or down of the decimals)

 For FIS level events 7% of the vertical drop equals the minimum number of direction changes.
-For OWG, WSC, WJC and COC level events 6% of the vertical drop equals the minimum number of direction changes.
+For Olympic Winter Games, FIS World Ski Championships, FIS World Junior Championships and Continental Cup level events 6% of the vertical drop equals the minimum number of direction changes.